NOAA-OWP/inundation-mapping/CONTRIBUTING.md

 4. Pre-commit installation:

    [pre-commit](https://pre-commit.com/) is used to run auto-formatting and enforce styling rules.
    It is a critical part of development and is enforced at the 'git commit' step.
-Key tools are included **inside the docker container** if you want to do execute correctly configured linting and formatting command line executables there.
+Key tools are included **inside the docker container** if you want to execute the correctly configured linting and formatting command line executables there.
 If you intend to execute `flake8`, `black` or `isort` from the command line **outside of the docker container**, additional configuration and installation is required, which will not be described here.

-   The next steps are only if you want to do linting tests **outside the docker container**.
-If so, you need to follow the notes below.
-If not, skip directly to Step 5 (pre-commit configuration).

    **Note: These steps below are similar to another required critical step (pre-commit configuration) later in this document, which also needs to be run**.